zan73/web_usb_keyboard/README.md

 ## Usage

 1. Upload the code to your Arduino-compatible device
+2. Copy `config.txt.template` to `config.txt` and update with your actual credentials
+3. Upload to your device using the LittleFS upload plugin

 2. Create and upload the config.txt file to LittleFS
 3. Connect the device via USB to the target computer
 4. Access the web interface at `http://[device-ip]/[pagename]`